Last updated: 2022-11-25

 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-- Other companies in the Semcon Group acting as joint controllers or processors and who are based in Sweden, Germany, United Kingdom, Hungary, Brazil, India and Norway.
+- Other companies in the Semcon Group acting as joint controllers or processors and who are based in Sweden, Germany, United Kingdom, Hungary, Brazil, China and Norway.

 - Service providers acting as processors who provide IT and system administration services.